 (n) any other relevant matters relating to the power system (including the electricity distribution network) or plant or equipment connected directly or indirectly to the electricity distribution network.

-(5) Subject to subregulation (11), Western Power (in its capacity as the operator of the electricity distribution network) and all users must use all reasonable endeavours to comply with the Distribution Technical Code.
+(5) Subject to subregulation (11), the corporation (in its capacity as the operator of the electricity distribution network) and all users must use all reasonable endeavours to comply with the Distribution Technical Code.

 (6) Subject to subregulation (11), if the user in respect of a distribution connection is not the controller, or is not the only controller, of the plant or equipment connected at the distribution connection, then the user must use all reasonable endeavours to ensure that all of the controllers of that plant or equipment comply with these regulations and the Distribution Technical Code in respect of the plant or equipment.

-(7) A user may apply to Western Power for a determination that a specified provision or provisions of the Distribution Technical Code not apply, or apply with variations, to the user.
+(7) A user may apply to the corporation for a determination that a specified provision or provisions of the Distribution Technical Code not apply, or apply with variations, to the user.

-(8) If Western Power receives an application under subregulation (7), then Western Power may determine that the provisions of the Distribution Technical Code are to apply in relation to the user (either generally or in a particular case or class of cases) as if a specified provision or provisions were omitted or were modified or varied in a specified manner.
+(8) If a corporation receives an application under subregulation (7), then the corporation may determine that the provisions of the Distribution Technical Code are to apply in relation to the user (either generally or in a particular case or class of cases) as if a specified provision or provisions were omitted or were modified or varied in a specified manner.

 (9) A determination under subregulation (8) must be consistent with good electricity industry practice.